openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/import.md

 ## Using `import` Statements to Import Declarations or Definitions from Other Packages

 In the Cangjie programming language, you can import a top-level declaration or definition from another package using the syntax `import fullPackageName.itemName`, where `fullPackageName` is the complete package path and `itemName` is the name of the declaration.
-Import statements must appear after the package declaration and before any other declarations or definitions in the source file.
+The import statement must appear after the package declaration and before any other declarations or definitions in the source file.
 For example:

 ```cangjie
 package a